natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Fury%20Mk%20II.md

 The Fury was armed with 2 x 7.7 mm machine guns.

+The Fury Mark II entered service in 1936, remaining with RAF fighter command until January 1939, replaced with other planes such as the Gladiator and Hurricane.

 {{break}}
 {{Navigation-Start|{{Annotation|Archive of the in-game description|An archive of the historical description of the vehicle that was presented in-game prior to Update 1.55 'Royal Armour'}}}}
 {{Navigation-First-Simple-Line}}